abhishekgit03/WeatherApp/README.md

 * SnowVideo - Shows snowflaskes in background when the Main weather is Snow.
 * HazeVideo - Shows fog/haze in background when the Main weather is Haze.
 * CloudVideo- Shows clouds in background when the Main weather is Cloudy.

+Background Images are generated related to the city as and when found from the internet automatically.
 ## Prerequisites/Dependecies
-Html,CSS and Javascript knowledge is enough for understanding this project
+Html,CSS and Javascript knowledge is enough for understanding this project.
+You will be required to generate an API from OpenWeather Portal using which you will be able to fetch the data.